nikita-reva/aniketos-jsnote/README.md

-## jbook-lerna
+## aniketos-jsnote
-This application is published to npm.
+This application is published to the npm registry.

 ### Commands:
 - Install: